techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 - Teams Communications Administrator
 - Teams Administrator

+> [!NOTE]
+> Currently, to manage an existing resource account's DisplayName or ApplicationID, it is also required for the admin to have **Skype for Business Administrator** role.

 The User Administrator role is a built-in role in Microsoft 365 that grants permissions to create and manage user accounts.
 For more information, see [Assign admin roles in Microsoft 365](/microsoft-365/admin/add-users/assign-admin-roles).

 If a user has a Teams administrator role without the User Administrator role, you must either assign the User Administrator role to provide the necessary permissions to create user accounts or create a custom role with the minimum required permission (microsoft.directory/users/create) to allow the creation of resource accounts.
 This custom role can be created with [Microsoft Graph API](/graph/overview).
 For information on creating a custom role in Microsoft Graph API, see [Assign custom admin roles using the Microsoft Graph API in Microsoft Entra ID](/entra/identity/role-based-access-control/custom-create) and [Create and assign a custom role in Microsoft Entra ID](/entra/identity/role-based-access-control/custom-create).